Stylback/home-server/README.md

 ## Installing the OS

 After confirming hardware stability I installed [Ubuntu Server 22.04 LTS](https://ubuntu.com/download/server) using a bootable USB-drive created beforehand.
 It was a pain-free process thanks to extensive [documentation](https://ubuntu.com/server/docs).
-The system was installed on the 250 GB SSD while the 2 TB SSD was left for data storage.

-I also encrypted the drives with LUKS for an added layer of security.
+I assigned the 250 GB drive as a LUKS-encrypted boot drive, consuming about half of its available storage.
+The rest was partitioned and mounted to `/home` for any application or service that needs to store information there.
+As the 2 TB drive is going to be used as the primary storage unit it was partioned and mounted at the custom `/data` location.

 ## Setting up SSH

-SSH is a protocol that allow remote login and command-line-execution, something that will be very convenient when we continue to set up the server.
-Both my client and server is using Ubuntu-derivative OSs, the commands used might differ on other OSs.
+SSH is a protocol that allows remote login and command-line-execution, something that will be very convenient when we continue to set up the server.
+Both my client and server is using Ubuntu-derivative OSs, as such the commands might differ from your own.

 ### Part 1: Prerequisite and basic access